 Chris von Csefalvay has been active in the research and development of new technologies, ideas and solutions for perennial problems.
-Of these, a significant part is unfortunately subject to non-disclosure and governmental secrecy provisions for national security reasons.
-His principal areas of interest and investigation are
+Of these, a significant part is unfortunately subject to non-disclosure and governmental secrecy provisions for national security and miscellaneous other reasons.
+His principal areas of interest and investigation are:

 - epidemiology: computational epidemiology, especially modeling disease-avoidant behaviour and general modeling, as well as signal identification from mining passive reporting pharmacovigilance systems (specific emphasis on VAERS)

-- computer science: graph algorithms (research currently classified), sensor fusion computation (research currently classified), computer vision and deep learning
+- computer science: graph algorithms, sensor fusion computation, computer vision and deep learning, autonomous systems

 Selected research papers by Chris von Csefalvay